sguzunov/docs/docs/glue42-concepts/09_metrics/01_overview/metrics-overview.md

 }
 ```

-Below is a configuration that allows all metrics from a publisher whose service starts with "Glue" (note that regex values start with `#`):
+The following is a configuration that allows all metrics from a publisher whose service starts with "Glue" (note that regex values start with `#`):

 ```json
 {